wtayyeb/django-postman/docs/quickstart.rst

 You may use it as it is with a CSS design of yours, re-use it or extend some parts of it, or only view it as an example.

+Don't forget that you shouldn't modify the templates provided into the package (changes are lost with an application update) but use a copied set pointed to by the ``DIRS`` entry in TEMPLATES setting.

 You may need to adjust some templates to match your version of Django.
 Permute the comment tags for the lines denoted by the marks: {# dj v1.x #} in: